-At my last meeting of my support group, I watched members fill the room, making a point to say hello to new members and hugging those who were close to me.
+At the last meeting of my support group, I watched members fill the room, making a point to say hello to new members and hugging those who were close to me.
 One person I always looked forward to seeing was Matt, especially now that he had been able to open up to Courtney.
-The news made me so happy if anyone deserved to be happy, it was them.
+The news made me so happy.
+If anyone deserved to be happy, it was them.

 “Trust me, Mia.
 They will understand.”